 Check the operation of the throttle lever before you start the engine.
 If it does not work smoothly, check for the cause.
-Correct the problem before riding the ATV.
-Consult your dealer if you cannot find or solve the problem.
+Correct the problem before riding the vehicle.
+Consult your dealer if you can't find or solve the problem by yourself.